| JAAF

 Wartime History

-was floated to shore with the use of several compressors and several
+The engine was floated to shore using several compressors and

 Police SWAT team and environmental officials were dispatched

 to photograph and secure the wreckage, and transported it to the Binmaley Police Station.
-The find was first reported as a B-17 in local newspapers on July 10th.
-Controversy over the exact ownership of the wreck became a
+The find was incorrectly reported as a B-17 in local newspapers on July 10th and immediately controversy erupted over the ownership of the wreckage, as it was located on the border between Dagupan and Binmaley.

 "I inspected this wreckage on July 11th, four days after the discovery.
 The